 They must be active members of the community in which they become a part, and undertake a range of social activities whilst they are abroad to promote the national reputation.
 They must be willing to work anywhere in the world, and also be willing to travel often.
 A diplomat must also be extremely trustworthy and reliable, not only because they serve as the official representative of the head of state, but also because they will be entrusted with sensitive information, and are often required to qualify for a top secret security clearance.
 Diplomats must have a solid knowledge of politics, and the best diplomats take keen interest in global political current affairs.

-Whilst some diplomats remain in their home countries, the majority are posted to overseas embassies and consulates in various places across the globe, but a diplomat's work will take them outside of the office.
-Diplomats may travel to the UN Offices in Geneva or Headquarters in New York, or to the homes or offices of heads of state.
+While some diplomats remain in their home countries, the majority are posted to overseas embassies and consulates in various places across the globe, but a diplomat's work will take them outside of the office.
+Diplomats may travel to the UN Offices in Geneva or headquarters in New York, or to the homes or offices of heads of state.

-Commonly, diplomats will only spend a period of around three years in one country, but this can vary depending on the availability of vacancies.
+Commonly, a diplomat will only spend a period of approximately three years in one country, but this can vary depending on the availability of vacancies.
 Most diplomats will serve in at least one developing country, where there are higher rates of disease, harsh climates, or social unrest.
 Some home comforts or amenities might become very hard to come by, and family or spouses who accompany diplomats are not often entitled to work.

 However, diplomats are often considered members of an exclusive and prestigious occupation, and a state will often give a lot of support to the high status, privileges and self-esteem of its diplomats in order to maintain its own international image.
 Since diplomats are very carefully selected, they are held in this high regard by members of the community.
 International law grants diplomats special privileges and immunities.